THRIVE: Transitional Housing

 This program, which boasts a 95% success rate, is critical to many of the agency’s clients and is a stepping stone to beginning their new lives, free from violence.
-The success rate is determined by the number of clients who have participated in a the transitional house program, have met all the requirements, and have not returned to abusive homes.
+The success rate is determined by the number of clients who have participated in the Transitional House program, have met all the requirements, and have not returned to abusive homes.

-The Transitional House is large enough to accommodate up to 15 people at one time.
-Program fees for transitional house residents are based on a sliding scale.
-Since there are often many families staying at the home, clients develop strong ties because of their common experiences.
-They work together in the upkeep and daily chores of the house, and support each other during their journeys towards independent, violence-free living.
-The time frame for staying the Transitional House is typically one and a half to two years.
+The Transitional House can accommodate up to three families at one time.
+The program fee for Transitional House residents is $400 per month.
+Since there are often several families staying at the home, clients develop strong ties because of their common experiences.
+Residents work together in the upkeep and daily chores of the house, and support each other during their journeys towards independent, violence-free living.
+The time frame for staying at the Transitional House is typically six to twelve months.

-SAFE in Hunterdon also partners with others who provide a limited number of individual apartments at a reduced rental cost for survivors of domestic violence and their children for a period of up to 18 months.
+SAFE in Hunterdon also partners with landlords in Hunterdon County who provide a limited number of individual apartments at a reduced rental cost for survivors of domestic violence and their children for a period of up to 18 months.